How to make coffee outdoors

 Make your own coffee bags: You can also make your own coffee bags at home using coffee filters.
 Pop coffee in the centre of a filter paper and tie up with cotton string or baking twine.
 When you’ve boiled water, just pop your homemade coffee bag in a cup and add water.

 Bring a thermos: If you’re only going out in the wild for the day on a walk or a cycle, the easiest way to have a cup of coffee mid-adventure is to bring a thermos of ready-made coffee at home.
-My favourite thermos is my xxxx – it’s also useful on multi-day trips as you can use the in-built tea filter for coffee grounds, too.
+My favourite flask is the Blue Marble bamboo – it’s also useful on multi-day trips as you can use the in-built tea filter for coffee grounds, too.

 Cowboy coffee: If you don’t mind your coffee a little rough around the edges or you don’t have filters to hand, try making old-fashioned cowboy coffee (this is how they make coffee in the wild in Scandinavia, too).
 Simply add coffee grounds to water and bring briefly to the boil.
 Pour into a cup and let the coffee sit for a minute before drinking so the grounds sink to the bottom, and don’t drink the last inch.
 Here’s a proper cowboy teaching you how to make cowboy coffee.